Every online guide on optimizing ad revenue invariably refers to ads and user experience as frenemies (or something to that effect).

 - Choose ad types that are less intrusive in nature.
 Better Ads Standards has done the job of listing down all the intrusive ads by surveying internet users.

-- Try native ads as they blend with the site content that don’t look or feel like ads.
+- Try native ads as they blend with the site content that doesn’t look or feel like ads.

 Ads aren’t a “necessary evil”.
 They are, perhaps, the only element on the website that make publishers money.
 Successful monetization depends on value the publisher delivers through the right combination of content and ads.